GriVanBSU/GriVanBSU/README.md

 - Knowledge of the English language
 <br><br>
 ## What about me:
-### Beginner programmer (student).
+### Beginner programmer (student BSU FAMCS.
+Specialty - applied mathematics).
 After graduation, I plan to work in the development field, preferably with the Java language (Web development, Backend), but have not yet decided specifically where.